Quantum hardware simulating four-dimensional inelastic neutron scattering

 \textbf{Acknowledgements}\\ \begin{small} This work was partly funded by the Italian Ministry of Education and Research (MIUR) through PRIN Project 2015 HYFSRT ``Quantum Coherence in Nanostructures of Molecular Spin Qubits''.
-Very useful discussions with G. Amoretti are gratefully acknowledged. \end{small} \\
+Very useful discussions with G. Amoretti and G. Prando are gratefully acknowledged. \end{small} \\

 \textbf{Author contributions}\\ \begin{small} A.C., F.T. and M.G. used the IBM chips to implement gate sequences.
 Analysis of the experimental results was made by A.C., F.T., D.G., I.T. and S.C..
-Classical calculations have been performed by A.C. and F.T..
+Numerical calculations have been performed by A.C. and F.T..
 P.S., I.T., D.G. and S.C. conceived the work and discussed the results with other coauthors.
 A.C. and S.C. wrote the manuscript with inputs from all coauthors. \end{small} \\

 \textbf{Competing interests}\\ \begin{small} The authors declare no competing interests. \end{small} \\

 \textbf{Additional information}\\ \begin{small} {\bf Supplementary information} is available for this paper at \end{small}